 Easy Recipes with Nutella

-Nutella is delicious and easy for a quick breakfast or after-school snack, it can be spread on bread, bagels, crackers or croissants and enjoyed with a glass of milk or used as a dip for slices of bananas, apples or strawberries.
+Nutella, a spreadable combination of ground hazelnuts and cocoa, is delicious and easy for a quick breakfast or after-school snack.
+It can be spread on bread, bagels, crackers or croissants and enjoyed with a glass of milk or used as a dip for slices of bananas, apples or strawberries.
 Here are a few more quick and easy recipes with Nutella.

 Very Easy Nutella Fondue

 2 thick slices of pound cake, cut into chunks